-Petite Riviere Elementary Gets Eggcited About Local Food!Back To News
+Petite Riviere Elementary Gets Eggcited About Local Food!Back to stories

 Petite Riviere Elementary School on the South Shore of Nova Scotia has gone to the birds, literally!
 With a hope to add more healthy food choices for students, the school has added a flock of laying hens to their schoolyard.
 From the moment the fertilized eggs arrived, inquiry- and exploration-based learning have flourished on a journey toward understanding our food.

 This initiative began with a visit from a knowledgeable parent and her beautiful Road Island Red Hen.
 She talked with the students about chickens, their needs, and how to care for them.